tony-507/bookshelf-app-FE/README.md

 ## References
 1. Backbone for the project: https://blog.alexdevero.com/react-express-sqlite-app/
-2. Docs for different packages: knex, react-intl, express
+2. Docs for different packages: knex, react-intl, express, react-router-dom, typescript
 3. Stackexchange for answers to different bugs and errors